 - Providing and coordinating technical assistance to Texas Disaster District chairs and committees related to behavioral health issues arising during and after disasters.

 - Providing behavioral health-related technical assistance, best practices, tools and psychoeducational materials to state and local emergency management officials and first responders.

 - Coordinating the provision of acute and ongoing stress management and crisis counseling services for disaster survivors, crime victims and survivors, and emergency responders through local Emergency Operations Centers, the State Operations Center or the State Medical Operations Center.

 - Coordinating activities of the Texas Critical Incident Stress Management Network.

 - Coordinating activities of Behavioral Health Incident Response Teams, as available.

 - Preparing and submitting state applications for Crisis Counseling Assistance and Training Program grants through the Federal Emergency Management Agency.

 - Administer, provide technical assistance, and monitor compliance of Crisis Counseling Assistance and Training Program grant staff and providers.

 Local mental health authorities and local behavioral health authorities are among the first to respond to disaster behavioral health needs in their areas.
-Response and recovery activities might include providing acute and ongoing stress management and counseling services to evacuees in shelters, temporary housing, schools, animal and agricultural facilities.
+Response and recovery activities might include providing acute and ongoing stress management and counseling services to evacuees in shelters, temporary housing, schools, and animal and agricultural facilities.